 Federal anti-backsliding law, applicable to Minnesota NPDES permits and incorporated by reference in Minnesota rules, precludes relaxation of the effluent limits for bicarbonates, hardness, total dissolved solids and specific conductance proposed in the Mesabi Nugget draft permit.
 In order to comply with anti-backsliding provisions, the following limits applicable in the "interim" period should be applied to discharge from SD001.

-Bicarbonates (Cal.
+Set NPDES/SDS permit limits at least as stringent as the following: Bicarbonates (Cal.
 Mo.
 Ave.)

 Bicarbonates (Cal.
 Mo.
 Max.)

 Hardness (Cal.
 Mo.
 Ave.)